-Additional information on weekend events and on the Mass at the Our Lady of Knock Shrine to follow.
+Additional information on weekend events and on the Procession and Mass on Sunday, May 5, 2019 to follow.

 The James F. Hayes Annual Golf Outing will take place this year at The Sunny Hill Resort and Golf Course.
-The date of the event is Friday May 4, 2018.
-This event, which benefits the Austin V, Carew Scholarship Fund, is run in conjunction with the semi-annual board meetings which are held on Saturday May 5, 2018.
+The date of the event is Friday May 3, 2019.
+This event is run in conjunction with the semi-annual board meetings which are held on Saturday May 4, 2019.

 Hole sponsors are $100 each.
 Your personal sign will be prominently displayed on the course and at the awards dinner.
 The sign is yours to take home afterwards.

 If you need any additional information or any questions, feel free to email me at: email@example.com or call 516-782-4762.

 In Friendship, Unity, and Christian Charity,

 The John F. Kennedy, Division 1 Schenectady Major Degree Team will confer The Major Degree of our Order on Sunday, May 19, 2019 at the Schenectady AOH Division 1 Hall located at 1748 State Street, Schenectady, NY 12304.
 Candidates should report at 12:00 pm.
 Ceremony begins at 1:00 pm.
 The dress code will be “Jacket & Tie”.

 Candidates should contact their Division Presidents to reserve a spot in their journey to the inner chamber of True Hibernianism.
 Division Presidents are asked to submit a list of participating candidates to aoh.schenectady.degree.team@

 Monday, February 25, 2019 | 6:00 p.m. – 9:00 p.m.